kwaldenphd/sqlite-to-python/README.md

 cursor.close()
 ```

+<blockquote>Q1: Describe the basic steps of how to establish a connection with a SQLite database from within Python.</blockquote>

 ## Modifying SQL Query Syntax

 10. Now we can use our `cursor` object to interact with the database using modified SQL syntax.